D3ENNY/rufus-downloader-script/README.md

-# ventoy-downloader-script
+# Rufus-downloader-script

-### script that searches for the latest available version of Ventoy for windows and downloads it
+### script that searches for the latest available version of Rufus for windows and downloads it

 ## INSTALLATION
 ****